Academica Futebol Club

-Academica Futebol Club also known as AFC, is an American soccer organizations founded in Cheshire, CT in 2003.
+Academica Futebol Club (AFC), is an American soccer club based in Cheshire, Connecticut.

 History

 AFC was founded in 2003 and has grown to a soccer organization with a youth academy, boys and girls clubs, a minor league team, and a team in the Women's Premier Soccer League known as the New England Mutiny.

 American Indoor Soccer League

 In 2003 AFC fielded a team known as Connecticut Academica F.C. in the inaugural season of the American Indoor Soccer League, and also playing in the 2004–2005 winter Premier Arena Soccer League season.